henriquerochars/henriquerochars/README.md

 - 🌱 I’m currently work and learning **React, React Native and Node.I am currently focused on improving myself in these technologies, mainly React Native.
 But I still like to play with other techs**

+- 🤝 Trying to build a company with my friends [Sauce Software House](https://saucesh.netlify.app/)

 - 👨‍💻 My blog that I use little [henriquers.com](https://henriquers.com/about/)

 - 📫 How to reach me **Talk to me on Twitter - @henriquerochars**